 - Placing parents and carers at the centre of discussions about decisions relating to their child is important to help reduce the risk of permanent exclusion.

 - Communicating with parents and carers during the transition period from primary to secondary school is particularly important as this is a key point where children with additional needs are at even greater risk of being excluded.

 - Encourage parents and carers of pupils returning from a fixed-period exclusion to attend the school/college to discuss how their child might best re-engage and succeed.

 - Build in regular senior leadership team sessions to monitor and critically analyse exclusion data.

 - Take decisive action when there are any sudden changes in trends or where there is evidence of exclusions affecting particular groups of children from specific sections of the community.

 - Work collaboratively with local community leaders and with families to problem-solve early intervention strategies.
 Consider peer mentoring for at-risk boys by male community members to support school re-engagement, aspiration, self-belief and progress.
-See models and programmes like Up My Street and Southside Young Leaders Academy.
 Also consider sharing good practice and effective strategies across schools in your area to reduce exclusions.